md1frejo/lexicon/README.md

-this is for testing different things related to html,css,js,react,etc
+pannkakor is a dir for the pannkakor exercise temp is a dir with tempory files